LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ![graphic indicating how to build again](img/github-build-actions-build-again.svg){width="700"}
 {align="center"}

+#### What if the Build Fails

+There are some updates where you need to run some actions before build.
+If a new release is announced, look to see if there are instructions about this.
+In those cases, you will probably be told to run Action 2: Add Identifiers and Action 3: Create Certificates before Action 4: Build Loop.
+Those steps are fast and there is no harm in trying them.

+Otherwise, head over to [GitHub Errors](gh-errors.md).

 ### Wait for TestFlight

 You'll receive an App Store Connect email confirming that the build has completed processing, and a TestFlight email confirming the new app is ready to test.